 Most people have heard of their local farmers’ markets and many have even visited them relatively often.
 These are a great place to buy fresh produce; because of this, they are also the most obvious place for a homesteader to market some of their excess products.
 Farmers’ markets are known for vegetables and produce.
 Many also sell fresh eggs, cheese, even homemade soaps.

 Many of these products do not require refrigeration, however, some do.
 If the items being sold require refrigeration, then the seller needs to find a way to keep these products in the cold while at the market.
 Be sure to check your state’s regulations concerning the packing of refrigerated items such as eggs and cheese.

-Many producers will sell through multiple farmers’ markets by finding markets within a 50 mile area that meet on different days and various locations.
-This allows the producer to decide what product sells best in which areas and provide items according the best results at each market.
+Many producers will sell through multiple farmers’ markets by finding markets within a 50-mile area that meet on different days and various locations.
+This allows the producer to decide what product sells best in which areas and provide items according to the best results at each market.
 In turn, this increases their selling potential.

 A modern variation of the farmers market has become available in some areas, aiding the savvy producer looking for ways to market produce without ever leaving their homestead.